Performances

 • Eve de Castro-Robinson Commemoration for solo cello

-• Huw Watkins String trio, AWE co-commission, NZ Premiere.
+• Huw Watkins String Trio No.2, AWE co-commission, NZ Premiere.

 • Ernő Dohnányi Serenade for String Trio, op.10